MediaComem/comem-devmobil/subjects/angular-standalone/README.md

 }
 ```

-Add these 2 lines to the component's template in `src/app/components/joke/joke.component.html`:
+Add these 2 lines to the component's template in `src/app/jokes/joke/joke.component.html` to display the number of votes and add a button to vote for the joke:

 ```html
 <div *ngIf="joke">